diogobor/Scout/README.md

 - A computer with a minimum of 16 GB RAM and 4 computing cores is recommended.
 However, the software can take advantage of superior configurations.

 ## Software
--	Windows 10 (64 bits) or later.
+-	Windows 10 (64 bits) or later; macOS 15.7.2 (64 bits) or later; Linux (64 bits)
--	Python 3.10 or later.
+-	Python 3.12 or later.
--	The .NET Core 6 or later.
+-	.NET Core 9 or later.
+-	MPFR and GMP
--	The Scout software, available for download at https://github.com/diogobor/Scout/releases
+-	Scout software, available for download at https://github.com/diogobor/Scout/releases

 ## Data files
 -	Scout is compatible with data files in the formats mzML, MS2, Mascot Generic Format (MGF), Bruker® .d files, and Thermo® RAW files.